palewire/first-visual-story/tutorial/what.md

 # What you will make

-As part of this class, you'll gain a basic understanding of how graphics, design and data teams across the journalism industry build customized templates that prioritize visual and interactive elements of a story.
+As part of this class, you'll gain a basic understanding of how graphics, design and data teams across the journalism industry build pages that require customized computer programming.

-This will include how to:
+The tutorial will demonstrate how to:

 - Use a command-line interface to issue commands
 - Develop HTML, CSS and Javascript within a [static-site framework](https://github.com/datadesk/baker-example-page-template)